loganguo/gitdroid/README.md

-Good commit messages serve at least three important purposes:
+1Good commit messages serve at least three important purposes:

 * To speed up the reviewing process.